MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq-version-8.md

 The 8.0 release does not support sending a deep link from a meeting.
 This will be added in an upcoming release.

-## What functionality is supported in Guides 8.0 October release?
+## Which Dynamics 365 Remote Assist features are included in Dynamics 365 Guides 8.0?

 |Feature|Dynamics 365 Remote Assist|Dynamics 365 Guides 8.0|
 |-------------------------------------|-------------------------------------|-------------------------------------|